• Give

 GIVING PROJECT

-Crossroads Fund is so excited to announce our 2023 Giving Project cohort – a multi-racial, cross-class, intersectional group of 15 people who have committed to fundraise $150,000 to fund movement work in Chicago.
+Crossroads Fund is excited to announce that our 2025 Giving Project cohort – a multi-racial, cross-class, intersectional group of 18 people- has committed to fundraise $150,000 to fund movement work in Chicago.

 Past Giving Project Cohorts